simabasel/psycorona.org/content/english/FAQ.md

 # Why are there questions about religious beliefs?

-Some people believe that spirtual deities are guides, others believe that dieties control events in their lives.
+Some people believe that spiritual deities are guides, others believe that dieties control events in their lives.
 This may affect people's sense of safety and thus their pandemic behavior.

 # Why are there question about political opinions?